 TotalEnergies SE Sponsored ADR (TTE) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from TotalEnergies SE Sponsored ADR as it approaches its next earnings report date.
+TotalEnergies SE Sponsored ADR will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $2.98, up 16.86% from the prior-year quarter.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.93% lower.
-TotalEnergies SE Sponsored ADR currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.92% lower.
+TotalEnergies SE Sponsored ADR is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note TotalEnergies SE Sponsored ADR's current valuation metrics, including its Forward P/E ratio of 4.48.
-Its industry sports an average Forward P/E of 5.36, so we one might conclude that TotalEnergies SE Sponsored ADR is trading at a discount comparatively.
+Digging into valuation, TotalEnergies SE Sponsored ADR currently has a Forward P/E ratio of 4.39.
+This represents a discount compared to its industry's average Forward P/E of 5.52.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.